Heshtin/Chess-Transformer/README.md

 the above vector is constructed and undergoes softmax to achieve the target vector. these datapoints are added

-NoteL for player moves, we choose 4 and -4 because a value of 4-5 will give a probability of about 0.6-0.75 when no other good moves are present which is high enough.
+Note: for player moves, we choose 4 and -4 because a value of 4-5 will give a probability of about 0.6-0.75 when no other good moves are present which is high enough.
 However, it is not too high to the point where it would overshadow other potentially good moves.